 Haller Lake acquired its first addition in 1934 when four class-rooms and an auditorium/lunchroom were constructed on the north side of the building.
 A major landscaping project was launched in 1939, adding a playground, lawn, and shrubbery with the help of the PTA and students.
-They planted eight birch trees along 1st Avenue NE and, at the base of each tree, they buried a bottle containing a record of an important event of that year.
+They planted eight birch trees along 1st Avenue NE and, at the base of each tree, buried a bottle containing a record of an important event of that year.

 Oak Lake School District became part of Shoreline School District in 1943.
-Increasing enrollment resulted in a second addition in 1950, that added eight more classrooms and another gymnasium/auditorium (the previous combination room became a cafeteria).
+Increasing enrollment resulted in a second addition in 1950 adding eight classrooms and another gymnasium/auditorium.
+The previous combination room became a cafeteria.
 Even with this extra space, portables were added in 1951, with a total of six in use before 1964.
 Haller Lake's enrollment peaked in 1957-58, when 750 students attended the school.

-Haller Lake School became part of the Seattle School District in 1954.
+Haller Lake School became part of the Seattle School District in 1954 when the surrounding area was annexed into the City of Seattle.
 The school was closed at the end of the 1978-79 school year as part of a district-wide policy of consolidation during periods of declining enrollment.

 In 1979-80, the building was leased to the North Seattle Church of the Nazarene.
 In October 1980, the surplus school was put up for sale.
 Two institutions, the North Seattle Church of the Nazarene and Lakeside School, bid on the property.
-In December 1980, the private school purchased it for use as Lakeside Middle School to augment its main campus a few blocks to the north, paying \$1 million over the appraised value.
+In December 1980, the private school purchased it for use as Lakeside School to augment its main campus a few blocks to the north, paying \$1 million over the appraised value.